Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Localization via one-parameter subgroups

-To show the statement on $\Xi_{B^\lambda}(X^\lambda)$, we observe that $\lambda$ is dominant as a weight of the maximal torus $T$ of $L$.
-In the same spirit as the proof of Corollary~\ref{cor:Ltoroidaln}, consider now the fan of colored cones
+In view of showing parts~(\ref{thm:loclambda:Lequiv}) and~(\ref{thm:loclambda:comb}), we observe that $\lambda$ is dominant as a weight of the maximal torus $T$ of $L$.
+We proceed similarly as the proof of Corollary~\ref{cor:Ltoroidaln}, so consider the fan of colored cones